webix-hub/docs/data/datatable/export_old.md

 Export to PDF
 -------------------

-To export data from datatable or treetable into a PDF document you need to call method api/ui.datatable_exporttopdf.md.
+To export data from datatable or treetable into a PDF document you need to call exportToPDF().
 For example, if you add a button by clicking on which the grid will start exporting, then its code will look like this:

 ~~~html